Rileyccc/ChatBot/Documentations/readme.md

 4. Openweathermap Api

    This API allows for access to various weather infromation.
-The addition of this API allows questions which start with "whats the current weather in city (or city, country tag    ex CA = canada).
+The addition of this API allows questions which start with "whats the current weather in city (or city, country tag ex CA = canada)".
 The Bot will return the weather description and the current temperture.

 ![alt text](https://github.com/Rileyccc/ChatBot/blob/main/Documentations/WeatherAPI%20example.png?raw=true)